Alerts: Spaceport's Event System

 - The method must be static

-- The method must accept exactly one parameter (the Result context object)
+- The method must accept exactly one parameter (the Result context object, or a subclass)

 - The annotation value is the event string to listen for